IV Corps (Winter War)

-The IV Corps was a formation of the Finnish Army during the Winter War against the Soviet Union.
+The IV Corps was an army corps formation of the Finnish Army during the Winter War against the Soviet Union.
 It defended the area north of Lake Ladoga against Soviet attacks.
 It was commanded by Major General Juho Heiskanen and from 4 December 1939 by Major General Woldemar Hägglund.
 The IV Corps defeated superior Soviet troops by using motti tactics.